suzannelafon/suzannelafon.github.io/content/research/chiral_separation/index.md

 layout: "single"
 ---

 Understanding the selectivity of chiral membranes to chiral molecules.
-Separation of chiral molecules is a big challenge, in particular for the pharmaceutical industry.
+Separation of chiral molecules is a major challenge, since enantiomers have very similar chemical properties.
+In particular, there is always a compromise between good selecivity and quick process.

 Membranes based on cellulose derivatives are good technologies to separate many chiral molecules.
-We use Molecular Dynamics (MD) simulations to unveil the molecular mechanisms which allows such a good selectivity.
+We use force-field Molecular Dynamics (MD) simulations to unveil the molecular mechanisms which allows such a good selectivity.
 This is part of the CHIRAL CELL ANR, in collaboration with Benoit Coasne.